tomasohCHOM/delfi/README.md

 # Python Masterclass

-I'm teaching my friend Matthew how to use Python.
-Over the following weeks, we will cover data types, creating input/output examples, conditions, loops, essential data structures and some other good practices as a Python developer.
-By the end of this, we will program Hangman on the terminal!
+Teaching my sister how to program.
+We will be covering Python, Java, and some HTML + CSS.
+We will go over programming concepts such as data types, input / output, conditions, loops, essential data structures and some other programming practices.
+This is in preparation for her AP Computer Science class, but we will do some cool projects together as well.